KenKundert/why-invest-in-bitcoin/README.rst

 accompanies the widespread adoption of bitcoin.
 However, moving to bitcoin is probably still more palatable than staying on the dollar or moving to the currency of an economic or political adversary.
-At least bitcoin is neutral and does not advantage their competitor.
+At least bitcoin is neutral and does not advantage their competitors.

 Currently bitcoin is too small to be of much use to nation states.
 Rather, it is largely used by individuals.
 However, there is increasing evidence that it is